 The mouth of the Russian River is open.
 The lagoon management season begins on May 15 and ends on October 15.
-The annual Pinniped Monitoring Volunteer Training hosted with Stewards of the Coast and Redwoods will be held on February 23, 2024, from 11 am to 1 pm.
-This is a virtual meeting, with several in field trainings sessions for new volunteers to follow.
-Visit https://stewardscr.org/events/2024-pinniped-monitoring-volunteer-training-zoom/ for details.
+The annual Pinniped Monitoring Volunteer Training hosted with Stewards of the Coast and Redwoods was held on February 23, 2024, from 11 am to 1 pm.